 Nov.
 18, 1953 – Varnie Neal Peavy, 53, of Belleville, Ala. was killed in a one-vehicle accident around 7 p.m. a short distance from Belleville.

 Nov.
-18, 1956 – NFL quarterback Warren Moon was born in Los Angeles, Calif.
+18, 1956 – Pro Football Hall of Fame quarterback Warren Moon was born in Los Angeles, Calif.
 He would go on to play for the Houston Oilers, the Minnesota Vikings, the Seattle Seahawks and the Kansas City Chiefs.
 He was inducted into the Hall of Fame in 2006.

 Nov.
 18, 1965 – The Monroe Journal reported that the first three buildings of the Patrick Henry Junior College in Monroeville, Ala. were under construction and were expected to be completed next spring.
 The buildings included the administration, the library and the science buildings.
 Classes were to be held in the First Baptist Church and the Methodist Church until the new buildings are ready for occupancy.

 Nov.
 18, 1966 - Sandy Koufax, the ace pitcher for the Los Angeles Dodgers, retired from baseball.
 He was just 30 years old, and he was retiring after a great season - he’d led the Dodgers to a National League pennant and won his third Cy Young Award.
 But he had chronic arthritis in his pitching arm, and he was afraid that if he kept playing baseball, eventually he wouldn’t be able to use his left hand at all.

 Nov.
 18, 1967 – English footballer and sportscaster Gavin Peacock was born in Eltham, England.